Character-Based Handwritten Text Transcription with Attention Networks: Abstract

 \section{Abstract}

-The paper approaches the task of handwritten text transcription with attentional encoder-decoder networks that are trained on sequences of characters.
-We experiment on lines of text from a popular handwriting database and compare different attention mechanisms for the decoder.
-The model trained with softmax attention achieves the lowest test error, outperforming several other RNN-based models.
-Softmax attention is able to learn a linear alignment between image pixels and target characters whereas the alignment generated by sigmoid attention is linear but much less precise.
-When no function is used to obtain attention weights, the model performs poorly because it lacks a precise alignment between the source and text output.
+The paper approaches the task of handwritten text recognition (HTR) with attentional encoder-decoder networks trained on sequences of characters, rather than words.
+We experiment on lines of text from popular handwriting datasets and compare different activation functions for the attention mechanism used for aligning image pixels and target characters.
+We find that softmax attention focuses heavily on individual characters, while sigmoid attention focuses on multiple characters at each step of the decoding.
+When the sequence alignment is one-to-one, softmax attention is able to learn a more precise alignment at each step of the decoding, whereas the alignment generated by sigmoid attention is much less precise.
+When a linear function is used to obtain attention weights, the model predicts a character by looking at the entire sequence of characters and performs poorly because it lacks a precise alignment between the source and target.
+Future research may explore HTR in natural scene images, since the model is capable of transcribing handwritten text without the need for producing segmentations or bounding boxes of text in images.\keywords{Attention; Convolutional Neural Networks; Handwritten Text Recognition; Reccurent Neural Networks}